Biden poured money into public works. But will that help Harris in Michigan?

 Infrastructure has bipartisan support – to a degree

-Infrastructure may be chronically underfunded by Washington, but it is one issue where Americans on both sides of the political aisle find agreement.
+Infrastructure may be chronically underfunded by Washington, but it is one issue on which Americans on both sides of the political aisle find agreement.
 At least 70% of Republicans and more than 80% of Democrats favor funding for roads, bridges, and water pipes. (“Who likes lead in their water?”
 Mr. Tomer asks rhetorically.)
 When asked about the “Biden infrastructure plan” in a separate poll, however, fewer than 20% of Republicans approve.

 With partisanship infiltrating all aspects of U.S. politics, infrastructure isn’t the unifying issue in Congress that it was almost a century ago.
 Mr. Biden and congressional Democrats, in wanting to signal they can work across the aisle, call the IIJA the “Bipartisan Infrastructure Law.”
-But, while some Republican lawmakers supported it, a majority in both chambers voted against it.
+But while some Republican lawmakers supported it, a majority in both chambers voted against it.

-Some of the Republicans who voted “no” have attended ribbon-cutting ceremonies for these projects, touting the benefits to their districts despite their previous opposition, to the ire of Democrats.
+Some of the Republicans who voted no have attended ribbon-cutting ceremonies for these projects, touting the benefits to their districts despite their previous opposition, to the ire of Democrats.
 And even when completed, these projects haven’t been universally embraced by all constituents.

-In northern Michigan, Pellston Public Schools Superintendent Stephen Seelye heard that districts like his – rural, with high poverty and large Native American populations – pre-qualified for an electric school bus grant through the IIJA.
+In northern Michigan, Pellston Public Schools Superintendent Stephen Seelye heard that districts like his – rural, with high poverty and large Native American populations – prequalified for an electric school bus grant through the IIJA.
 He put in a request and was approved for four new buses late last year worth $375,000 each.

-Pellston is one of almost 1,300 school districts in the U.S. that has been awarded almost 9,000 school buses through the Environmental Protection Agency’s Clean School Bus Program, a $5 billion slice of the IIJA.
+Pellston is one of almost 1,300 school districts in the U.S. that have been awarded almost 9,000 school buses through the Environmental Protection Agency’s Clean School Bus Program, a $5 billion slice of the IIJA.

 Given that transportation costs per student are higher in rural districts, Pellston expects to save $50,000 a year as the electric buses reduce fuel and maintenance costs.
-For a district where 22% of children under 18 live in poverty, that kind of money is “huge,” says Mr. Seelye, as he leans against the hood of one of his new yellow buses, glittering in the afternoon sun.
+For a district where 22% of children under 18 years old live in poverty, that kind of money is “huge,” says Mr. Seelye, as he leans against the hood of one of his new yellow buses, glittering in the afternoon sun.
 “That’s close to the cost of a teacher.”

 But when the news was announced on Facebook, “the negative comments were crazy,” he says.
-“We’re in a very Republican area so there was a lot of heat for putting these buses on the road.”
+“We’re in a very Republican area, so there was a lot of heat for putting these buses on the road.”
 He attributes the pushback from his community, where former President Donald Trump won by double digits, to the fact that “electric” has become a liberal buzzword, and that the source of funding is “a Biden thing.”

 The criticism has died down now that Pellston has seen the buses in action, says Mr. Seelye.
 Drivers rave that their new vehicles handle the wintry roads far better, and they appreciate how the buses can be programmed to preheat ahead of time.